Shawcross principle

 The Shawcross principle is an idea in the United Kingdom's Westminster system of government, whereby the Attorney-General is to be left to his or her own devices and judgments regarding whether or not to establish criminal proceedings.
 It relates to political pressure and cabinet government.
+It is named for Hartley Shawcross, Attorney General from 1945 to 1951.

 History

-What we know as the Shawcross principle was the subject of debate in the UK Parliament on 29 January 1951.
-In a lengthy defence of his conduct regarding an illegal strike, Attorney-General Shawcross cited hundreds of years of precedent as to the firm foundation of his actions.
+What is now known as the Shawcross principle was the subject of debate in the UK Parliament on 29 January 1951.
+In a lengthy defence of his conduct regarding an illegal strike, Attorney General Hartley Shawcross cited hundreds of years of precedent as to the firm foundation of his actions.